onevcat/Kingfisher/README.md

 - iOS 14.0+ / macOS 11.0+ / tvOS 14.0+ / watchOS 7.0+ (if you use it in SwiftUI)
 - Swift 5.0+

+> If you need to support from iOS 10 (UIKit/AppKit) or iOS 13 (SwiftUI), use Kingfisher version 6.x.

 ### Installation

 A detailed guide for installation can be found in [Installation Guide](https://github.com/onevcat/Kingfisher/wiki/Installation-Guide).